 Current Language: Secretary.
 The Secretary shall record the minutes of the annual membership meeting, all other general membership meetings, the Executive Board meetings and the Finance Committee meetings.
 The Secretary shall be responsible for correspondence as referred by the President.
 The Secretary will serve as a member of the Media Team.

 New Language: Secretary.
 The Secretary shall record the minutes of the annual membership meeting, all other general membership meetings, the Executive Board meetings and the Finance Committee meetings.
 The Secretary shall be responsible for correspondence as referred by the President.
-The Secretary will serve as a member of the Media Team.

 Remove Article V. Section 1.
 Council Teams, Letter D.